ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 To build a 64-bit, debug application, select 'x64-Debug'; to build a 64-bit, release application, select 'x64-Release'.
 CMake's default is a 64-bit, debug configuration.

 ## Section 4: Sample 1

+This sample is an example of a client application.
+It connects to a server.

 Browse to the sample_1 sub-directory.
 Let's have a look the sample's source code.